thu-coai/tatk/tatk/nlu/jointBERT/multiwoz/README.md

 # BERTNLU on multiwoz

-Based on pre-trained bert, BERTNLU use a linear layer for slot tagging and another linear layer for intent classification.
+Based on pre-trained bert, BERTNLU use an MLP for slot tagging and another MLP for intent classification.
 Dialog acts are split into two groups, depending on whether the value is in the utterance.

 - For those dialog acts that the value appears in the utterance, they are translated to BIO tags.
 For example, `"Find me a cheap hotel"`, its dialog act is `{"Hotel-Inform":[["Price", "cheap"]]}`, and translated tag sequence is `["O", "O", "O", "B-Hotel-Inform+Price", "O"]`.
 An MLP takes bert word embeddings as input and classify the tag label.
 If you set `context=true` in config file, utterances of last three turn will be concatenated and provide context information with embedding of `[CLS]` for classification.
 - For each of the other dialog acts, such as `(Hotel-Request, Address, ?)`, another MLP takes embeddings of `[CLS]` of current utterance as input and do the binary classification.
 If you set `context=true` in config file, utterances of last three turn will be concatenated and provide context information with embedding of `[CLS]` for classification.